sujitkc/symtest/README.md

 * Install the [Yices2 Solver](http://yices.csl.sri.com/) for your platform.
 * Install [GraphViz](http://www.graphviz.org/Download.php) for CFG Visualization.

+## Setting up the logger
+The project uses java.util.logger to provide debug information at varying granularity.
+The logging levels can be controlled by using `src/logging.properties` file.
+To tell the compiler to use the properties file, do the following:
+* `Run -> Run Configuration -> Arguments tab`
+* Paste the following into the `VM arguments:` box: `-Djava.util.logging.config.file=src/logging.properties`

 ## Running the project

-Set up the path to yices executable in `YICES_PATH` present in `src/Solver/YicesSolver.java`
+Set up the relevant path variables in `src/configuration/SymTestConfiguration.java`.

 All source programs are specified in a **C**-like language called [Cymbol](https://github.com/hqt/ANTLR-Project/blob/master/bin/com/cymbol/Cymbol.g4).
-The source programs are present in the `testcases` folder.
+The source programs are present in the `test_programs` folder.
 The target edges for SymTest are specified using a combination of line number and one letter code as follow:
 ```
 Format:
 <line# of if statement>-I/E/B